daniel-ilett/blog/_drafts/2019-10-23-tut3-2-sinking-feeling.md

 # Composite Effects

-Now that we've seen two effects, we can take a look at composition of effects.
+Now that we've seen two effects, we can look at composition of effects.
 I've written a super-simple extra script that allows you to add as many effects as you'd like to a list, which are then executed in order each frame.
 If you've used Unity's Post-Processing Stack, then this is my (simplified) answer to that.

 ~~~csharp
 using System.Collections.Generic;